joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 brew install bash gnu-tar
 brew install macvim
 brew install fzf ripgrep bat tmux
+# Disables bluetooth when the Macbook goes to sleep (useful if you want to connect your headphones to something else!)
+brew install bluesnooze
 # gnupg takes quite a long time (many dependencies)
 brew install gnupg
+brew install --cask tigervnc-viewer
 ```

+You will need to run bluesnooze once to set it up.
+It will appear in the taskbar.

 If you want colours to work in ls, you can either: